preactjs/preact/follow-ups.md

     Particularly, this is useful for Suspense and would remove the need for the call to `getParentDom` in `Suspense.render`

+## Suspense follow ups

+- Can we use vnode equality to avoid rerendering a tree that just suspended?

+  Perhaps reuse the same Portal VNodeId from the render that suspended to avoid rerendering the portals children.
+Though the setting up of the parentDOM logic needs to happen before/after the bailout.
+We can't bailout of that logic.

 ## Child diffing investigations

 - Reduce allocations for text nodes